 Positive education is based on Martin Seligman's PERMA model.
 Positive education promotes schools as places of teaching and learning that focus on developing key character attributes alongside academia.

 STEAM builds on STEM education by incorporating the arts.
 STEAM is STEM plus 21st-century skills.
 The arts add communication, innovation, creativity and design to science, technology and mathematics.
-To understand the importance of training students in STEAM check out the following statistics.
+To understand the importance of training learners in STEAM check out the following statistics.

 1. In the US, the average median hourly wage for STEM jobs is double that of the average for all other jobs.